-- Forsyth v Dr Hegde And Dr Jude’s Practice (2018) 5 day hearing defending Claim brought by Practice Manager against GP Practice where Claimant resigned and claimed constructive dismissal.
+- Forsyth v Dr Hegde And Dr Jude’s Practice (2018) 5 day hearing successfully defending Claim brought by Practice Manager against GP Practice where Claimant resigned and claimed constructive dismissal.

-- Dalton v Volair Limited (2018) Instructed by Knowsley Metropolitan Borough Council in defending unfair dismissal complaint brought by Manager at Leisure Centre following dismissal for failure to comply with financial controls.
+- Dalton v Volair Limited (2018) Instructed by Knowsley Metropolitan Borough Council in successfully defending unfair dismissal complaint brought by Manager at Leisure Centre following dismissal for failure to comply with financial controls.